SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Memory/index.rst

 --------------------------------------------

-Hardware memory coherency, is the feature which allows multiple memory agents (ex : CPU, DMA, ...) to work the on the same memory locations and notify each others when they change îts content.
+Hardware memory coherency, is the feature which allows multiple memory agents (ex : CPU, DMA, ...) to work on the same memory locations and notify each others when they change their contents.
 Without it, the CPU software would have to manualy flush/invalidate their L1 caches to keep things in sync.

 There is mostly 2 kinds of hardware memory coherency architecture :